do2blehelix/the-ml-handbook/docs/unsupervised-learning/clustering/Cluster Validation.md

 > Optimum cluster should have **high compactness** and **high separability**.

+***

+### Internal Indices:

+Internal Indices measure how good the clusters are in terms of within-cluster-variance and between-cluster-variance.
+Some of the measures are :

+##### Silhouette Index `[-1 to 1]`

+The silhouette index measures each

+*
+* Calinski-Harabasz
+* BIC
+* Dunn Index

+Silhouette Coefficient Si = (b - a) / max(a,b) S = average (S1 , S2 , S3 ……)

+_a = average distance to other samples in the same cluster_

+_b = average distance to samples in the closest neighbouring cluster_

+Don't use on DBSCAN as noise will lower scores.
+Also doesn't work well with rings/circular types of points.
+Works well with compact clusters which are far away from each other.

 #### External Indices:

 They require already applied labels to validate against